 Testing guidelines

 The following are a summary of the testing requirements.
-The results of each of these tests must be provided to Council.
+The results of each of these tests must be provided to Council at the time of the field inspection / hold point and summarised in the 224 c application or contract quality documentation.

 Carriageway test spacing